drssharma/Customer_Segmentation/README.md

 I am going to use k-means algorithms for clustering on a dataset of customers from Kaggle.
 The dataset mainly covers some demographic attributes of an automobile dealer’s target market of customers.
 I’ll be using R for this analysis after quite a sabbatical, and might therefore appear Rusty.

+### Purpose of the Analysis:
+Clustering analysis on data

+### Research Questions:

+- What is the overall trend of the dataset, are the segments dominated by males or females.
+- How is the trend in terms of Age, is it younger people or elderly people who are dominated in a particular segment.
+- Which segment has low or which one has high spending score.
+Based on the analysis, marketing team can decide which type of communication to send to which segment.